Akuli/jou/doc/joutest.md

 ## Markdown files

-You can use `joutest` to check that example code in your documentation stays up to date.
+You can use `joutest` to ensure that example code in your documentation stays up to date.

 For example, suppose that `hello.md` contains the following: